Isidore-Guild/statenvertaling/README.md

-# Statenvertaling with Apocrypha (OSIS)
+# Statenvertaling *with Apocrypha* (OSIS)

-The idea is to add this apocrypha to the existing Sword module of the Statenvertaling.
+The idea is to have a solid base Statenvertaling module, to which the Apocrypha can be added optionally.

 ## Statenvertaling (base)
 Since the source of the official Sword module is unavailable, I have constructed an alternative base for the Statenvertaling without Apocrypha.